zodioo-team/documentation/content/applications/finance/payment_acquirers/adyen.rst

 the **Credentials** tab.

 .. important::
-   If you are trying Adyen as a test, with a *test account*, change the **State** to *Test Mode*.
-We recommend doing this on a test Odoo database, rather than on your main database.
+   If you are trying Adyen as a test, with an Adyen *test account*, head to :menuselection:`Accounting --> Configuration --> Payment Acquirers`.
+There, click on :guilabel:`Adyen`, enable :guilabel:`Test Mode` and enter your credentials in the :guilabel:`Credentials` tab.

 .. _adyen/api_and_client_keys: